 Study outcomes

-Our primary outcome was the cumulative rate of PCa diagnosis.
-Secondary outcomes included cumulative rates of undergoing an additional prostate biopsy and PCa-specific death.
+Our primary outcome was the incidence of PCa diagnosis.
+Secondary outcomes included incidence of undergoing an additional prostate biopsy and PCa-specific mortality.

 Study variables

 PCa was considered the reason for death if noted as the immediate cause of death on the patient’s death certificate.
 PCa diagnosis was defined as having either a record of PCa or having received PCa-specific treatment.
 Additional collected variables included patient age categorized as (66-69, 70-74, 75-79, 80-84, and 85 and above), rurality index (continuous variable incorporating the community population and population density, travel time to a nearest basic referral center and nearest advanced referral center.
 A higher number represented a more rural area)14, Index year (year of study entry), medically treated diabetes (binary variable), and comorbidity status quantified with the Collapsed Ambulatory Diagnostic Groups (ADG) score (a continuous comorbidity variable derived from the Johns Hopkins Adjusted Clinical Groups System, harboring better discrimination than the Charlson score)15.
 Comorbidities were captured with a 3-year look-back period.
 Prostate-specific antigen (PSA) levels were available only from 2007.
 Additionally, we also collected data on PCa treatments and PCa-specific death rates.